h-REA/hREA/README.md

 ## About

-This Holochain application is actually a *suite of cooperating applications*, similar to 'microservices' in traditional client/server web architecture.
-Each app is packaged as a *'DNA'*- a concept specific to Holochain apps which essentially refers to a content-addressable network with its own application logic; in other words, Holochain apps are protocols defined as self-contained code bundles and are referenced by the hash of that code.

-HoloREA is built to align with the [Open App Ecosystem](https://github.com/open-app/)'s ideologies and goals as well as that of the [Free Software Movement](https://www.gnu.org/philosophy/free-software-intro.en.html).
-Thus HoloREA's *'DNAs'* can be thought of as a framework for composing more complex end-user Holochain apps.
-For example, you might create a Holochain app to manage the internal logic of your cooperative or business and have it publish events out to separate HoloREA *'observation'* networks in order to share resources with distributors and suppliers.
-You might also choose to swap out HoloREA's *'agreements'* module with your own logic for managing agreements; or even combine HoloREA's own modules in nonstandard arrangements, like having multiple separate *'observation'* modules communicating with a shared *'planning'* space.
+The modular building blocks offered by Holo-REA out of the box cover most functionality commonly used in supply chain systems, project management software, logistics management and enterprise resource planning; as well as post-capitalist economic paradigms such as gift and contributory economies.
+Some of the core functionality offered includes:

+- **group management**: manage groups of collaborators and permission access between groups, sub-projects and across organisations
+- **event ledger**: use the *observation* module to track the observed movements of resources, currencies and skills in any coordination space
+- **coordination functions**: use *planning* modules to decide on future plans, manage agreements or coordinate actions with other participants
+- **needs matching**: use *proposal* modules to group matched outcomes in order to describe bilateral and multilateral trade requests
+- **knowledge sharing**: use the *recipe* module to share structured production knowledge and easily repeat well-understood processes

+This is just scratching the surface- there is so much more!
+For a more detailed list of other modules and features planned for development, see [modules in the Holo-REA framework](https://github.com/holo-rea/ecosystem/wiki/Modules-in-the-HoloREA-framework).

+A key aspect to note about these modules is that *they require no technical knowledge to remix or re-architect into different social organising patterns*.
+Different arrangements of network components can be used to address different use-cases in novel ways.

+This is not to say that Holo-REA can only be customised in so much depth.
+Modularity is a key design goal at every layer of the framework- and in addition to rearranging the modules themselves, each component can be extended with custom domain-specific logic or used as helper libraries to service other functions.

 ## Documentation

-[`docs/`](docs/README.md) contains the developer documentation, written in markdown.
+**High-level documentation** for integrators, potential collaborators and entrepreneurs can be found in the project's [ecosystem wiki](https://github.com/holo-rea/ecosystem/wiki/).
+This includes information on Holo-REA's organisational goals, strategic mission, design philosophy, cultural background and ideological positioning.

+**Developer documentation** can be found in the [`docs/`](docs/README.md) directory.
 We keep it within the codebase instead of in the wiki so that all contributors retain the information necessary to understand, configure and run the system.

 There is a [quick start guide](docs/README.md#quick-start) for those who want to spin up Holo-REA locally for development or experimentation.

-See the [ecosystem wiki](https://github.com/holo-rea/ecosystem/wiki/) for more information on Holo-REA's organisational goals, strategic mission, design philosophy, cultural background and ideological positioning.
+## Holo-REA beyond Holochain

+Holo-REA is built to implement the [ValueFlows protocol](https://valueflo.ws/)&mdash; a set of common vocabularies based on [REA Accounting theory](https://en.wikipedia.org/wiki/Resources,_events,_agents_(accounting_model)) to describe flows of economic resources of all kinds within distributed economic ecosystems.

+By building to align with the [ValueFlows GraphQL spec](https://github.com/valueflows/vf-graphql/), UI applications built for Holo-REA can be made compatible with other ValueFlows-compatible system backends like [CommonsPub](https://github.com/commonspub/CommonsPub-Server), [Scuttlebutt](https://github.com/open-app/economic-sentences-graphql) and the original [NRP](https://github.com/django-rea/nrp) with little to no effort.

+The goal is to enable radical code reuse and cross-project interoperability between next-gen distributed backend systems and traditional web infrastructure, and to allow user interfaces to span multiple disparate apps.

 ## Repository structure